 - providing employees with resources and information needed to foster relationships with colleagues of different genders, cultures, and generations

-Mentoring programs provide a powerful way for businesses to demonstrate their sincere commitment to addressing implicit biases in their day-to-day operations.
+Mentoring programs in the workplace provide a powerful way for businesses to demonstrate their sincere commitment to addressing implicit biases in their day-to-day operations.

 Create an Inclusive Work Environment